-- Review, receive a copy of, or purchase a copy of curriculum materials depending on the copyright of the materials.
-As required by law, any curriculum materials in the public domain used in this instruction will be posted on the district's website at the location indicated above. - Remove his or her child from any part of this instruction without academic, disciplinary, or other penalties. - Become involved in the development of this curriculum by becoming a member of the district's SHAC or attending SHAC meetings.
-(See the campus principal for details.) - Use the district's grievance procedure concerning a complaint.
-See Complaints and Concerns (All Grade Levels) on page 46 and policy FNG for information on the grievance and appeals process.
+Review, receive a copy of, or purchase a copy of curriculum materials depending on the copyright of the materials.
+As required by law, any curriculum materials in the public domain used in this instruction will be posted on the district's website at the location indicated above.

+- Remove their child from any part of this instruction without academic, disciplinary, or other penalties. - Become involved in the development of this curriculum by becoming a member of the district's SHAC or attending SHAC meetings.
+See the campus principal for details. - Use the district's grievance procedure concerning a complaint.
+[See Complaints and Concerns (All Grade Levels) and policy FNG for information on the grievance and appeals process.]

-[See Consent to Human Sexuality Instruction on page 10; Dating Violence on page 51; and Child Sexual Abuse, Trafficking, and Other Maltreatment of Children on page 37]
+[See Consent to Human Sexuality Instruction, Dating Violence and Child Sexual Abuse, Neglect, Trafficking, and Other Maltreatment of Children (All Grade Levels)]